isginf/libnfsidmap-regex/README.md

 Constant  string  that  is  prepended to a local group name when converting it to an NFSv4 name.
 If an NFSv4 group name has  this prefix  it  is removed when converting it to a local group name.
-IS not applied if a static group mapping matches.
+Is not applied if a static group mapping matches.

 This allows to organize the group name space in a central directory that is used for a central NFS4 server and use short group